dugoh/nullmodem/README.md

-This implements a virtual nullmodem driver for linux as a kernel module.
+This should implement a virtual nullmodem driver for linux as a kernel module.
+Maybe it does, maybe it doesn't.
+It has not been tested yet.

 See http://stackoverflow.com/questions/52187/virtual-serial-port-for-linux
 for its origins.